flashmq.conf (5)

 #-

 This configuration parameter sets the path to FlashMQ's log file.
-If you omit the, the output will go to stdout.
+If you omit this option from the config file, the output will go to stdout.

 log_debug